 3 skin care myths that affect people of color

 With summer comes lots of sunshine.
 Find out once and for all whether people of color need to wear sunscreen, watch out for sunburns or worry about skin cancer.
 Here to debunk common skin care myths is academic dermatologist of color Kristie Hayes, MD.
-Plus, find out about a new Skin of Color dermatology clinic opening soon.
+Plus, learn more about our Ethnic Skin clinic.

 Myth: People of color don't need sunscreen

 This is absolutely a myth.
 "All skin types benefit from the protection that sunscreen offers," says Dr. Hayes.
 Ultraviolet (UV) exposure from the sun is damaging to dark skin as well as light skin.

 "Some types of sunscreen have more of a chalky appearance because of the physical blockers," says Dr. Hayes.
 "Just keep looking for the best sunscreen for your skin type, because there are so many choices available."

 - Choose broad-spectrum sunscreen with a sun protection factor (SPF) 30 or higher

 - Apply 1 to 2 ounces of sunscreen (the size of a ping-pong ball)